 There are a couple of different ways to solve your problem.

 Skip the fridge section…

 It seemed everyone had their extended family close by.
-Having an extra freezer meant that they’d always have enough food in the house to prep for the next family gathering.
+An extra freezer meant they’d always have enough food in the house to prep for the next family gathering.

-Bottom line: If you’re even considering a standalone freezer for extra space, I’d recommend the 20 cubic foot freezers.
-You can still find some bargains that aren’t that much more expensive than the smaller size models.
+Bottom line: If you’re considering a standalone freezer for extra space, I’d recommend 20 cubic-foot freezers.
+You can still find some bargains that cost only slightly more than smaller-size models.